·

 Conclusion

-Walnut blight is a multifaceted problem that requires a proactive and informed approach.
-By understanding the causes and contributing factors, and implementing effective management practices, growers can mitigate the impact of mildew on the crop.
-A combination of timely fungicide application, pest control and proper crop management offers robust protection against this persistent problem.
-With the right strategies, it is possible to ensure the quality and profitability of walnut plantings against the threat of mildew.
+Fungal mold and husk rot in walnuts is a complex and persistent problem that requires a proactive and informed management approach.
+By understanding the causes and contributing factors—such as environmental stress, insect damage, and hull vulnerability—growers can implement effective practices to reduce the risk of infection.
+A combination of timely fungicide application, integrated pest control, and proper orchard management provides strong protection against mold and husk rot.
+With the right strategies in place, producers can maintain both the quality and profitability of their walnut crops.

 Write a comment